alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/coporate-information/publication-scheme.md

 ### Lists and registers

-Publish details of the department’s public registers, asset registers and disclosure logs, including:
+Publish details of the department's public registers, asset registers and disclosure logs, including:

 * our [public registers and registers held as public records]
-* the department’s [asset registers and information asset register]
+* the department's [asset registers and information asset register]
 * CCTV
-* the department’s [disclosure logs] listing all FOI requests received
+* the department's [disclosure logs] listing all FOI requests received
 * the [register of gifts] (these could be multiple links to multiple collections covering ministers, senior civil servants and special advisers separately)
-* a list of ministers’ interests in the department’s [register of interests]
+* a list of ministers' interests in the department's [register of interests]

 ### Services we offer (optional)